brikis98/yevgeniy-brikman-homepage/_posts/2023-01-03-the-great-ceo-within.md

 Be specific: names of people, actions they took, etc.

 **The role of sales: trust.** People buy things only when they've built trust in them.
 If the product is cheap (\< $100), you don't need much trust, and you might take a risk.
-But for more expensive products‚Äîespecially B2B products that costs tens of thousands of dollars and up‚Äîtrust is essential.
+But for more expensive products—especially B2B products that costs tens of thousands of dollars and up—trust is essential.
 Building trust from a website (self-service) is very hard, so that's the role of sales.
 Without it, most B2B products just don't work.

 **The role of customer success: hand-holding.** Most people are overwhelmed with products and new things to learn, and while good design, docs, and streamlined onboarding all help, they aren't enough, at least in the B2B world.
 In the B2B world, you need a customer success team to hold the hand of the customer, walk them through onboarding, answer questions, and help out with technical issues along the way.
 Without this, the customers don't on board properly, they never see the value from your product, they don't renew, and they end up resenting you.